 Please note that these times will be considerably faster than the County qualifying times (CQTs) and often have both an ‘Automatic Qualifying Time (AQT)’ and a ‘Base Consideration Time’.
 By achieving an AQT within the specified time period you are guaranteed entry to the Regionals in that event.
 Entry using a Base Consideration Time is not guaranteed.

 Can I gain Regional qualifying times at our Internal Meets?

 No, Regional qualifying times (RQTs), automatic or base, can only be achieved at Open Meets licensed at level 1, 2 or 3.
 Again these times must be achieved within a specified qualifying period.

 The top 24 British swimmers in each event are invited to take part in the British Summer Champs.
-The next 20 English swimmers, per event, are then invited to the ASA Summer Meet.
+The next 20 English swimmers, per event, are then invited to the SwimEngland Summer Meet.
 Scotland and Wales also hold Summer Meets and they set their own limit to the number of swimmers invited, per event.